 50 space terms for understanding the universe

-Oct.
-1, 2020, marks the 62nd birthday of the National Aeronautics and Space Agency, or NASA.
-The agency was founded in 1958, the same year President Dwight D. Eisenhower signed the National Aeronautics and Space Act and one year after the Soviets launched Sputnik 1, the world’s first artificial satellite.
+The National Aeronautics and Space Agency, or NASA, was founded on July 29, 1958, when President Dwight D. Eisenhower signed the National Aeronautics and Space Act, one year after the Soviets launched Sputnik 1, the world's first artificial satellite.
 NASA was designed from the start to push the bounds of space exploration with research into aerospace and aeronautics as well as with a civilian space program.

 You may also like: Can you answer these real 'Jeopardy!' questions about space?